In this simple dessert, the pears are first caramelized and then baked in batter to produce a succulent flan.

 Preheat your oven to gas mark 6 (400 F., 205 C.).
 Butter a baking dish with sides about 2 inches (5 cm) high.
 It can be round, square or rectangular.

 Quarter the pears, core and peel.
-Cut each quarter crosswise into pieces about 1/2 inch (1.5 cm) thick.
+Cut each quarter in half lengthwise.

 Melt the butter in a heavy-bottomed pan over medium-high heat.
 Add the pears and cook 5 minutes, stirring occasionally.
 Add 2 tbsp. sugar, turn up the heat and cook 10 minutes more.
 As the pears begin to brown, you need to keep a close eye on them and stir more frequently to ensure that they do not burn.